sayeed1999/home/README.md

 # HOME

-The monorepo project 'Home' will contain unit microservices targetting unit purposes e.g api-gateway, auth-service, home-service, chat-service, ...
+The monorepo project 'Home' will contain unit microservices targetting unit purposes e.g `api-gateway` for public access, `auth-service` for user authorization, `home-service` that acts like a facebook newsfeed, `chat-service` for dual or group conversation, ...

 ## Design Patterns Used